 Eurostat determines the target population.
 The core NACE categories generally remain consistent across each survey.
-The CIS 2014-2016 was the 6th time CSO ran the survey and the CSO rotated the sample for those enterprises with 10-49 persons engaged in order to reduce the response burden on these smaller enterprises.
 Every effort is made to ensure that there are a sufficient number of responses in each cell to be representative of the sample and to ensure that confidentiality is maintained.